The Top 10 Things You Should Know About New Jersey’s Demographic Changes and Immigration Politics

 A Look at the State’s Emerging Communities of Color Before the Republican Primary

-1. Communities of color are driving New Jersey’s population growth.
+In advance of New Jersey’s Republican primary tomorrow, here are 10 important facts about immigrants and people of color in the state that display their significant economic, cultural, and electoral power.1.
+Communities of color are driving New Jersey’s population growth.
 From 2000 to 2010 the state’s Hispanic population grew by 39.2 percent, the African American population by 5.5 percent, and the Asian* population by 51.1 percent.
 The state’s population of whites, by contrast, decreased by 1.2 percent over the decade.

 2. New Jersey has a large racial generational gap.
 As of January 2011 more than 50 percent of New Jersey’s children under age 18 are of color—almost 22 percent of children are Hispanic.
 By contrast, people of color comprise only 40.7 percent of the state’s entire population.
 This gap shows that people of color will make up an increasing portion of the state’s population in the future.